pegi3s/pss-genome-fs/README.md

 To build the Docker image, [`compi-dk`](https://www.sing-group.org/compi/#downloads) is required.
 Once you have it installed, simply run `compi-dk build` from the project directory to build the Docker image.
 The image will be created with the name specified in the `compi.project` file (i.e. `pegi3s/pss-genome-fs:latest`).
 This file also specifies the version of compi that goes into the Docker image.

 # References
+1. H. López-Fernández; C.P.
+Vieira; F. Fdez-Riverola; M. Reboiro-Jato; J. Vieira (2020) [Inferences on Mycobacterium leprae host immune response escape and antibiotic resistance using genomic data and GenomeFastScreen](https://doi.org/10.1007/978-3-030-54568-0_5).
+14th International Conference on Practical Applications of Computational Biology & Bioinformatics: PACBB 2020.
+L'Aquila, Italy.
+7 - October
-1. H. López-Fernández; P. Duque; N. Vázquez; F. Fdez-Riverola; M. Reboiro-Jato; C.P.
+2. H. López-Fernández; P. Duque; N. Vázquez; F. Fdez-Riverola; M. Reboiro-Jato; C.P.
 Vieira; J. Vieira (2019) [Inferring Positive Selection in Large Viral Datasets](https://doi.org/10.1007/978-3-030-23873-5_8).
 13th International Conference on Practical Applications of Computational Biology & Bioinformatics: PACBB 2019. Ávila, Spain.
 26 - June